hantsy/jakartaee-faces-sample/docs/guide.md

 In this sample, we just checked the task items count in the home pages.

-> For those new to Arquillian Drone and Arquillian Graphene2, please read [the official step-by-step guide](http://arquillian.org/guides/functional_testing_using_graphene/).
+> For those new to Arquillian Drone and Arquillian Graphene2, please read [the official step-by-step guide](http://arquillian.org/guides/functional_testing_using_graphene/) from JBoss Arquillian website.

 Get the [complete codes](https://github.com/hantsy/jakartaee-faces-sample) from my Github.